pataraco/iac/exercises/auto_website/README.md

    a. set up codecommit repo to push/pull ansible code
    b. use KMS for codecommit credentials
 5. Use a template for the infrastructure CF stack template too to set CREATOR parameter (also utilize this in other template too)
+6. Remove user.pem from Chef Server after retrieving it